-4. Long-term toxicity to terrestrial plants (Annex IX, Section 9.4.3., column 2)
+5. Long-term toxicity testing on plants (Annex IX, Section 9.4.3. column 2)

 Pursuant to Article 40(3)(a) and (b) of the REACH Regulation, ECHA may require the Registrant to carry out the proposed test under modified conditions.